"HisTourism" - a different way of travelling & experiencing!

 - Archaeological Open-Air Museums - a particular type of the open-air museums in Europe represented by EXARC, the international organization of Archaeological Open Air Museums and Experimental Archaeology.
 Information about EXARC is available on the related page: EXARC.

 - Heritage Sites and Living Museums - a wide group of sites and museums representing the historical and cultural heritage of the European countries.
-All the sites are divided by regions and countries and available on the related page: Heritage Sites & Living Museums.
+All sites are divided by regions and countries and available on the related page: Heritage Sites & Living Museums.

 - Special Projects and Theme Parks - a heterogeneous category of sites devoted either to scientific research or educational purposes through leisure are available on the dedicated page: New Projects & Theme Parks.